alegione/alegione.github.io/_posts/2020/2020-04-19-ScholarPlot.md

 ---

 ScholarPlot is an R Shiny tool for visualising and exporting your Google Scholar data.
 The intent of the tool was for easy export of a plot or table of your research application for things like CVs, promotion applications, or other workplace examples where you need to provide evidence of output.
+The source code for Scholarplot is available on [my github page](https://github.com/alegione/ScholarPlot)
 <!–break–>

 The input is your Google Scholar ID.
 You can find this in your Google Scholar web address.